atooke/dev-config/readme.md

     * see .config/helix for config.toml & language.toml
 * font - uses terminal default, change there
 * Theme - monokai_pro_octagon
+* Key shortcuts:

+   * find/replace all occurances at once (CMD+D in sublime code):
+     * Press % to select all text or x to select block of text
+     * Press s to enter search term & press enter
+     * Enter new text, all will be changed at once
+     * , to remove multi cursor
+     * press n or b to go back/from

+   * multi-line cursor = SHIFT+C
+   * u = undo
+   * y copy
+   * space y or Y = copy to system clipboard
+   * space p or P - paste
+   * space f = open file
+   * space b = open buffer (see currently open files)
+   * shift + ~ = uppercase /lower case toggle, need to select word first

+   *gg - from of file
+   *ge - end of file
+   * gl - goto end of line
+   * gh - goto start of line

+   *CTRL+Z - put helix in background/go back to CLI
+   * bg - get back into helix

 ## Lazygit:
   * brew install lazygit
   * `c` to start commit / bring up commit window